 The Law School Admission Test (LSAT) is an integral part of law school admission in the United States, Canada, and a growing number of other countries.
-The test is designed specifically to assess key skills needed for success in law school, including reading comprehension, analytical reasoning, and logical reasoning.
+The test is designed specifically to assess critical reading, analytical reasoning, logical reasoning, and persuasive writing skills — key skills needed for success in law school.
 The LSAT is the only test accepted for admission purposes by all ABA-accredited law schools and Canadian common-law law schools.

 Some law schools will accept tests other than the LSAT for admission.
 However, students who want to maximize their chances for admission are advised to take the LSAT.
 It is the only test accepted by all ABA-accredited law schools, and it is the only test that helps the test taker to determine if law school is right for them.

 Our candidate service representatives are here to help you successfully apply to law school.